 Everything was easy to scout along the granite sidewalks making up the bank, long slides started to appear, we were glad we chose to scout them because while most were easy, one had a class V type hydraulic at the bottom that we elected to portage.

 Back to back class IV rapids continued below the drop we portaged, some on the easy end of IV, some the high end, most smack dab in the middle, all high quality with plenty of variety.
-We were finding the river very runnable, loads of fun, and exactly what we had been hoping for.
+We were finding the river very runnable and loads of fun, exactly what we had been hoping for.

 Reading, running, eddy hopping.